-- 1 teaspoon to 1 tablespoon yellow, red, or green spicy curry paste (1 tsp. to 1 Tb. according to taste)*
+- 1 teaspoon to 1 tablespoon yellow, red, or green Thai curry paste according to taste**

-- 5-6 c. mixed vegetables of choice: sliced carrots, zucchini, chopped broccoli, cauliflower or sweet peppers, cut green beans, peas
+- 5 cups mixed vegetables: sliced carrots, zucchini, chopped broccoli, and/or cauliflower, sliced sweet peppers, cut green beans, peas, etc.

 - rice or rice noodles for serving

-- Heat the oil in a large skillet over medium heat.
-(Cook chicken now if not using precooked, remove from pan, chop and set aside.)
-Add the onion, garlic, and any hard vegetable that needs sauteing (carrots, cauliflower, etc.).
-Saute for 3-5 minutes, stirring occasionally.
+- Heat the oil in a large, deep skillet over medium heat.
+(Cook the chicken now if not using precooked*) Add the onion, garlic, and any hard vegetable that needs sautéing (carrots, cauliflower, etc.).
+Sauté for about 3 minutes, stirring occasionally.

 - Add the cooked poultry, and remaining vegetables along with the coconut milk and fish sauce, stirring well.

 - Add the curry paste to taste, being careful to monitor the spiciness.
-Start with only 1 tsp. of green, 1-1/2 tsp. of red or just less than a tablespoon of yellow.
+Start with only 1 teaspoon of green, 1½ teaspoon of red or just less than a tablespoon of yellow.
 You can always add more.

 - Bring to a low boil and cook for another 5 minutes to let the flavors meld and cook the vegetables to just crisp-tender.